The Breed Council’s Health Sub-committee has published guidance on exaggeration in body length and lack of ground clearance.

 We are grateful to The Dachshund Club for permission to use extracts from “The Illustrated Standard of Points of the Dachshund of all varieties” by J. P. Sayer.

 The Breed Standard is Copyright The Kennel Club (permission is granted to Breed Clubs for its use)

 Please note that there are some large graphics files on these pages, which may be slow to download, depending on the speed of your internet connection.

 |Click on the picture for a larger graphic of the Dachshund’s conformation|

-Moderately long and low with no exaggeration; compact, well muscled body, with enough ground clearance to allow free movement.
+Moderately long in proportion to height, with no exaggeration.
+Compact, well-muscled body, with enough ground clearance, not less than one quarter of the height at the withers, to allow free movement.
 Height at the withers should be half the length of the body, measured from breastbone to the rear of thigh.
 Bold, defiant carriage of head and intelligent expression.

 Intelligent, lively, courageous to the point of rashness, obedient.
-Especially suited to going to ground because of low build, very strong forequarters, and forelegs, long strong jaw, and immense power of bite and hold.
-Excellent nose, persevering hunter and trackers.
-Essential that functional build is retained to ensure working ability.
+Especially suited to going to ground because of low build, very strong forequarters and forelegs.
+Long, strong jaw, and immense power of bite and hold.
+Excellent nose, persevering hunter and tracker.
+Essential that functional build, size and proportions ensure working ability.

 Faithful, versatile and good tempered.

 Head and Skull: